signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ### Set up SSL

-1. **Request the certificate** In the AWS console, in the search field, start typing the _certificate_ word, then click the Certificate manager:
+**1. Request the certificate** In the AWS console, in the search field, start typing the _certificate_ word, then click the Certificate manager:

 ![image](https://user-images.githubusercontent.com/125164513/226989389-7e8fcba1-9cfc-436b-9c3c-042458c35450.png)